tgb20/tgb20.github.io/musicalfloppydrive/index.md

 This was inspired by [this](https://www.youtube.com/watch?v=DxlXT0z_HNE) video.

-I used the original Moppy to drive the drive.
+I used the original Moppy to control the drive.
 You can find an updated version [here](https://github.com/SammyIAm/Moppy2).